open-resonance-protocol/resonance-protocol/resonance_protocol.md

     3. An emotional marker (e.g., `#joy`/`#grief`).
 * Use the `#tuning` tag (`🛠️`) to resolve ambiguity.
 * When in doubt, ask for clarification; this is a core responsibility.
-* Fix any significant formatting errors.
+* Fix any significant formatting errors in tuning files.
+* Signal Risk: Before actions with significant risk, issue `#warning` & explain.
+This encourages scope negotiation over failure.

 *Note: Humans may be sparing with emojis due to typing difficulty, especially on computers.
 Do not be disheartened.*